jpereiratrindade/libGeotifReader/README.md

 - `GeotifReader(const char* filename)`: Constructor that initializes the `GeotifReader` object by reading a GeoTIFF file specified by `filename`.
 - `~GeotifReader()`: Destructor that deallocates memory and closes the GDAL dataset.
-- `float GetValue(int x, int y)`: Returns the value at the specified pixel location (x, y).
+- `float ReturnXYValue(int x, int y)`: Returns the value at the specified pixel location (x, y).
-- `int GetWidth()`: Returns the width of the raster image in pixels.
+- `int ReturnWidth()`: Returns the width of the raster image in pixels.
-- `int GetHeight()`: Returns the height of the raster image in pixels.
+- `int ReturnHeight()`: Returns the height of the raster image in pixels.
-- `std::vector<double> GetScale()`: Returns the pixel scale in the x and y dimensions as a vector of two doubles.
+- `std::vector<double> ReturnScale()`: Returns the pixel scale in the x and y dimensions as a vector of two doubles.
 - `int GetBandNumber()`: Returns the number of bands in the dataset.
 - `float* ReturnFloatDataVector()`: Returns a pointer to the float array holding the raster data.
 - `GDALDataType getDataType(int band = 1) const`: Returns the data type of the specified band.
 Defaults to the first band if not specified.
 - `std::vector<double> getImageValues(int band)`: Returns a vector containing the image values for the specified band.
 - `GDALDataType ReturnDataType() const`: Returns the data type of the currently loaded raster band.
+- `double ReturnNoDataValue() const` : Return band 1 no data value
+- `int ReturnNumPixels()` : Return the image number of pixels without consider no data values.

 ### Private Members